-1 2 3 4 5 6 7 The student is The student is able to The student is able The student is able In addition to Level 4, The student is able to The student is able to unable to dribble dribble with their to dribble with to dribble with their the student is able to provide a written develop a strategy in with their dominant dominant hand or their dominant dominant hand or describe in writing critique of their own writing based on their hand or foot and foot and change hand or foot, and foot, and change when and why to OR the teacher's own performance 0 directions while change directions directions and change direction and performance of how dribbling with while maintaining maintaining and speed while speed while speed based on they dribble with dominant and nonpossession for at possession for at maintaining maintaining defender positioning. dominant and non- dominant hand or foot least 3 of 4 trials least 3 of 4 trials possession against possession against dominant hand or foot while changing and and a defender for at a defender for at 00 directions and speed in The student is able to The student is able to least 3 of 4 trials least 3 of 4 trials directions and speed in small-sided modified dribble with their dribble with their or and small-sided modified games against non-dominant hand non-dominant hand The student is able The student is able games against defenders that or foot and change or foot and change to dribble with to dribble with their , addresses all four directions while directions while their non- non-dominant hand addressing all five of strategy criteria. maintaining maintaining or foot, and change the critique criteria. possession for at possession for at foot, and change directions and least 3 of 4 trials. least 3 of 4 trials. directions and speed while speed while maintaining U U possession against possession against a defender for at a defender for at least 3 of 4 trials. least 3 of 4 trials.
+1 2 3 4 5 6 7 The student is The student is able The student is able to The student is able to In addition to Level 4, The student is able to The student is able to unable to dribble to dribble with dribble with their dribble with their the student is able to provide a written develop a strategy in with their their dominant dominant hand or dominant hand or describe in writing when critique of their own writing based on their dominant hand or hand or foot and foot, and change foot, and change and why to change OR the teacher's own performance foot and change change directions directions and speed directions and speed direction and speed performance of how dribbling with directions while while maintaining while maintaining while maintaining based on defender they dribble with dominant and nonmaintaining possession for at possession against a possession against a positioning. dominant and non- dominant hand or foot possession for at least 3 of 4 trials defender for at least defender for at least 3 dominant hand or foot while changing least 3 of 4 trials and 3 of 4 trials of 4 trials while changing directions and speed in and The student is able or and directions and speed in small-sided modified The student is to dribble with The student is able to The student is able to small-sided modified games against able to dribble their non- dribble with their dribble with their non- games against defenders that with their non- dominant hand or non-dominant hand dominant hand or defenders, addresses all four dominant hand or foot and change or foot, and change foot, and change addressing all five of strategy criteria. foot and change directions while directions and speed directions and speed the critique criteria. directions while maintaining while maintaining while maintaining maintaining possession for at possession against a possession against a possession for at least 3 of 4 trials. defender for at least defender for at least 3 least 3 of 4 trials.
+3 of 4 trials. of 4 trials.